-The OCaml compiler provides compilation of source files in form of a byte-code executable with an optionally embeddable interpreter or as a native executable that could be statically linked to provide a single file executable.
+The OCaml compiler provides compilation of source files in form of a bytecode executable with an optionally embeddable interpreter or as a native executable that could be statically linked to provide a single file executable.
 Every source file is treated as a separate compilation unit that is advanced through different states.
 The first stage of compilation is the parsing of the input code that is trasformed into an untyped syntax tree.
 Code with syntax errors is rejected at this stage.
 After that the AST is processed by the type checker that performs three steps at once:

-- type inference, using the classical Algorithm W - perform subtyping and gathers type information from the module system - ensures that the code obeys the rule of the OCaml type system

-At this stage, incorrectly typed code is rejected.
-In case of success, the untyped AST in transformed into a Typed Tree.
-After the typechecker has proven that the program is type safe, the compiler lower the code to Lambda, an s-expression based language that assumes that its input has already been proved safe.
-After the Lambda pass, the Lambda code is either translated into bytecode or goes through a series of optimization steps performed by the Flambda optimizer before being translated into assembly.
+- type inference, using the classical Algorithm W[CIT] - perform subtyping and gathers type information from the module system - ensures that the code obeys the rule of the OCaml type system program is type safe, the compiler lower the code to Lambda, an s-expression based language that assumes that its input has already been proved safe[CIT].
+After the Lambda pass, the Lambda code is either translated into bytecode or goes through a series of optimization steps performed by the Flambda optimizer[CIT] before being translated into assembly.